alan-turing-institute/data-safe-haven/processes/provider-overview.md

-It is essential that sensitive or confidential datasets are kept secure, both to enable analysis of personal data in a manner that is capable of being compliant with data protection law, and to avoid harm to the consent of society for research activities with personal data (called 'social license').
+It is essential that sensitive or confidential datasets are kept secure, both to enable analysis of personal data in a manner that is capable of being compliant with data protection law, and to avoid jeopardising the consent of society for research activities with personal data (called 'social license').

 To create and operate these Environments safely and efficiently whilst ensuring usability, requires, as with many sociotechnical systems, a complex stack of interacting business process and design choices.
 This document describes the approaches taken by the Alan Turing Institute when building and managing Environments for productive, secure, collaborative research projects.